ghaering/pysqlite/doc/sphinx/sqlite3.rst

    A SQLite database cursor has the following attributes and methods:

+.. method:: Cursor.close()

+   Close the cursor now (rather than whenever __del__ is called).

+   The cursor will be unusable from this point forward; an Error (or subclass) exception will be raised if any operation is attempted with the cursor.

 .. method:: Cursor.execute(sql, [parameters])

    Executes an SQL statement.
 The SQL statement may be parametrized (i. e.